project-ncl/sourceclear-invoker/README.md

                      [--email-server=<emailServer>] [-c=<product>]
                      [--processor=<processor>] [-t=<threshold>] [COMMAND]
 Wrap SourceClear and invoke it.
-      --email-address=<emailAddress>
+      --email-address=<emailAddress>[,<emailAddress>...]
-                         Email address to notify.
-Domain portion will be used as FROM address
+                         Comma separated list of email addresses to notify.
+Domain portion of first will be used as FROM address --email-server=<emailServer>
-      --email-server=<emailServer>
                          SMTP Server to use to send notification email -p, --product=<product>    Product Name